baranasoftware/ux-design/README.md

         * Process
         * Support
 * Next step is to identify personas.
 Based on the research we can then build personas of who our users are.
+* Then use these personas to build out the UX designs.